-If an option is selected which tests memory, it will first find out how much memory (to a resolution of 16Kbytes) is present, and then test that amount of memory.
-This is not true when testing an IMS T212 network.
+If an option is selected which tests memory, it will first find out how much memory is present, and then test that amount of memory.
 A given memory size can be explicitly selected by using option D (see section 15.2.7).
-The amount of memory which has been tested is indicated, in this case 256 Kbytes for transputer 0, 64 Kbytes for transputer 1.
-The memory of the master transputer is never tested.